apophizzz/JScheme/README.md

 [![Build Status](https://travis-ci.org/PaddySmalls/JScheme.svg?branch=master)](https://travis-ci.org/PaddySmalls/JScheme)

-This is my implementation of a Scheme interpreter which is also my examination performance for the course 'Design and implementation of Advanced Programming Languages' offered by Claus Gittinger (Computer Science and Media/Stuttgart Media University).
+This is my implementation of a Scheme interpreter which is also my examination performance for the course 'Design and implementation of Advanced Programming Languages' hold by Claus Gittinger (Computer Science and Media/Stuttgart Media University).

 ## Getting started